onemo38/LineWorksClient/README.md

 ## Description
 This is a python client for LINE WORKS.
-In current implementation, you can initiate LINE WORKS client with JWT Token, get the server token, and send Text Message to specidied room.
+In current implementation, you can initiate LINE WORKS client with JWT Token, get the server token, and send Text Message to specified talk room.
 I'm thinking to try to implement Member Management, Group Management, and another useful functions int the future.
 Of course, I'll very very welcome your coorperation!